Pole of Inaccessibility research station: History

 Equipment and personnel were delivered by an Antarctic tractor convoy operated by the 3rd Soviet Antarctic Expedition.
 The station had a hut for four people, a radio shack, and an electrical hut.
 These buildings had been constructed on the tractors used during the traverse, serving as accommodation.
 Next to the hut, an airstrip was cleared and a Li-2 aircraft landed there on 18 December 1958.
 The outpost was equipped with a diesel power generator and a transmitter.
 On 26 December the outpost was vacated indefinitely.
 Four researchers were airlifted out, and the remaining 14 members of the party returned with the tractors.
 The station was deemed to be too far from other research stations to allow safe permanent operation, so it was left to be used for future short-term visits only.

 The 8th Soviet Antarctic Expedition visited the site on 1 February 1964 and left five days later.

 The American Queen Maud Land Traverse reached the Pole of Inaccessibility from Amundsen–Scott South Pole Station on 27 January 1965.
 The crew were flown out by a C-130 on 1 February.
 On 15 December 1965 a new American crew arrived by C-130 to make observations, refurbish the snowcats, and continue the Queen Maud Land Traverse, zig-zagging to the newly installed Plateau Station, where they arrived on 29 January 1966.

 The 12th Soviet Antarctic Expedition visited the site in 1967.

 On 19 January 2007, the British Team N2i reached the Pole of Inaccessibility using specially designed foil kites.

 On 27 December 2011, during the Antarctica Legacy Crossing, Sebastian Copeland, and partner Eric McNair-Landry, reached the Pole of Inaccessibility by foot and kite ski from the Novolazarevskaya station, on their way to completing the first partial east–west transcontinental crossing of Antarctica of over 4100 km.

+On 11 January 2023, British explorer Chris Brown photographed his Garmin GPS on the plinth of the Lenin bust showing the coordinates to be 82°06.7022'S 55°02.0314'E.